InfiniBand vs Ethernet for Multi-Node LLM Fine-Tuning

 Practical Takeaways

-1. InfiniBand Is Essential for Large-Scale LLM Training
+1. InfiniBand Is Non-Negotiable for Multi-Node Training

 Reproducing These Results

-The cluster runs on Azure with 10× Standard_ND96isr_H100_v5 VMs in a VMSS, with an 8 TiB Azure Managed Lustre filesystem mounted at /lustre on every node.
+The cluster runs on Azure with 11× Standard_ND96isr_H100_v5 VMs in a VMSS, with an 8 TiB Azure Managed Lustre filesystem mounted at /lustre on every node.
 See this post for the cluster setup.

-Scripts: finetune_bench.py, launch_node.sh, run_multinode.sh, sweep.sh.
+Dense model scripts: finetune_bench.py, launch_node.sh, run_multinode.sh, sweep.sh.

 To run a single experiment:

-# 4 nodes, IB enabled, Qwen2.5-7B, batch_size=2
+# Dense: 4 nodes, IB enabled, Qwen2.5-7B, batch_size=2

 bash /lustre/scripts/run_multinode.sh 4 0 /lustre/models/Qwen2.5-7B 2048 2 20

-# 4 nodes, Ethernet only, Qwen2.5-72B, batch_size=1
+# Dense: 4 nodes, Ethernet only, Qwen2.5-72B, batch_size=1

 bash /lustre/scripts/run_multinode.sh 4 1 /lustre/models/Qwen2.5-72B 2048 1 20